Applicant FAQ

 • Will late applications be accepted?

-• No. All applications are due by 11:59pm Pacific time on Sunday, December 1st, 2024.
+• No. All applications are due by 11:59pm Pacific Standard Time on Sunday, December 1st, 2024.

 • Are there any financial aid options available to me if I cannot pay the application fee?